Flank/flank-dashboard/docs/09_firebase_deployment.md

 3. Go to the `Credentials` section, find the `Web client` in `OAuth 2.0 Client IDs` section and open it.
 4. Then you should find the `Authorized JavaScript origins` section.
 That is the place where you can add any URL origins that will have access to the google sign.

 _**Note:** The Google sing-in option requires configuring the allowed email domains.
-Consider the [Validating Email Domains](#validating-email-domains) section to know more about allowed email domains._
+Consider the [Google Sign-in allowed domains configuration](#google-sign-in-allowed-domains-configuration) section to know more about allowed email domains._

 ### Google Sign-in allowed domains configuration